StewAlexander-com/File_Cleanup/README.md

-# File Cleanup
+# Easy File Cleanup

-A Python utility that automatically organizes files by their extension into dedicated folders.
+Easy File Cleanup (`Easy-File-Cleanup.py`) is a Python utility that automatically organizes files by their extension into dedicated folders.
 Perfect for cleaning up cluttered directories and maintaining an organized file structure.
+The code lives in the GitHub repository **`StewAlexander-com/File_Cleanup`**.

 ## Features